There are many things to consider when choosing a walker or rollator. The style of walker or rollator to choose depends on your needs.

 - Does Not Work Well Outdoors

 This type of rollator walker is a good choice if you are independent and just need a little stability and more endurance when walking.
-They are easy to push similar to pushing a shopping cart.
-They fold and can easily fit in a car.
+They are easy to push like pushing a shopping cart.
+They fold and can easily fit in a large car trunk.

 - Comes with a Seat

-- Can Carry Objects on the Seat such as a Laundry Basket
+- Ability to Carry Objects on the Seat such as a Laundry Basket

 - Good for Walking Outdoors